fredflys/algorithms/leetcode_notes.md

 }
 ```

-Clean and elegant implementation that saves time and storage.  addAtHead and addAtTail are considered as special cases of addAtIndex.
+Clean and elegant implementation that saves time and storage.  addAtHead and addAtTail are treated as special cases of addAtIndex.

 ```python
 class Node: